KI7MT/wspr-ai-lite/README.md

 ---

-📜 License
-This project is licensed under the MIT License.
-Open and free for amateur radio and research use.

----

 🙌 Acknowledgements
 - WSPRNet community for providing global weak-signal data
 - Joe Taylor, K1JT, and the WSJT-X Development Team